 TCC Terms to Know

-Online admission application for TCC.
+Online admission application to any Texas public university, as well as to participating community and private colleges.
 You need a valid social security number and an active email address to apply.

 Dual Credit Program